chuigda/Kits/README.md

 A very weird Lisp-like language.
 You must `$` everything you'd like to evaluate explicitly.

 ## typeAssert
-A small library for type assertions in JavaScript
+A small library for type assertions in JavaScript.
+The story continues in [this repo](https://github.com/ICEYSELF/TypeAssert), and the UMD file here is a legacy option.